vincentfung13/vincentfung13.github.io/_pages/about.md

 Currently, my research interest lies in 3D computer vision, particularly implicit neural 3D scene representation - how to encode the complex geometry and texture of real world scenes into a neural network.

+# News

+[11.2020] I joined ByteDance AI Lab as a research scientist. \\
+[10.2019] I presented our solution to the DeepFashion2 at ICCV, Seoul. \\
+[07.2019] Our team Hydra@ViSenze won the ICCV DeepFashion2 clothes retrieval challenge. \\
+[06.2019] I moved to Singapore and joined ViSenze as a research software engineer!

-Note: this site is under construction.
+Note: this site is currently under construction.